HamedAlemo/RSIF/README.md

 Details of the methodolody can be found in the following manuscript:

-Gentine P., Alemohammad S.H.
-(2018) Reconstructed Solar-Induced Fluorescence: A Machine Learning Vegetation Product Based on MODIS Surface Reflectance to Reproduce GOME-2 Solar-Induced Fluorescence, Geophysical Research Letters, DOI: 10.1002/2017GL076294.
+Gentine, P., & Alemohammad, S. H. (2018).
+Reconstructed Solar-Induced Fluorescence: A machine learning vegetation product based on MODIS surface reflectance to reproduce GOME-2 solar-induced fluorescence.
+Geophysical Research Letters, 45. https:// doi.org/10.1002/2017GL076294